2025 in Absolute Championship Akhmat: Bonus awards

-ACA 192: Bakyzhanuly vs. Erokhin
+ACA 192: Bakhytzhanuly vs. Erokhin

-ACA 192: Bakyzhanuly vs. Erokhin was a mixed martial arts event was held by Absolute Championship Akhmat on September 14, 2025, in Almaty, Kazakhstan.
+ACA 192: Bakhytzhanuly vs. Erokhin was a mixed martial arts event was held by Absolute Championship Akhmat on September 14, 2025, in Almaty, Kazakhstan.

 Background

 The event marked the promotion's fourth visit to Almaty and first since ACA 105 in March 2020.

 A light heavyweight bout between Asylzhan Bakhytzhanuly and Evgeny Erokhin headlined the event.

 ACA 193: Kerimov vs. Selimkhanov

 ACA 193: Kerimov vs. Selimkhanov was a mixed martial arts event held by Absolute Championship Akhmat on October 4, 2025, in Grozny, Russia.

 Background

 A featherweight bout between former ACA Bantamweight Champion Rustam Kerimov and Dzhambulat Zelimkhanov headlined the event.

 Bonus awards

 The following fighters received $20,000 bonus.